 When your thyroid works properly, you never know it’s there.
-But when it malfunctions, it wreaks havoc on your body.
+When it malfunctions, it wreaks havoc on your body.
+Know the signs.

 Your thyroid is a flat, butterfly-shaped gland located directly underneath your Adam’s apple.
 Everything from brain development, bone strength, heart function, digestion and muscle control are affected by the thyroid.
 Even so, it is not always easy to tell when your thyroid is not working correctly.

 Here are 5 surprising signs that could signal a problem with your thyroid gland.

 When your thyroid underperforms, your metabolism slows and makes you tired, less focused and depressed.
 Called hypothyroidism, the disorder decreases the amount of serotonin that your brain produces, which intensifies feelings of anxiousness and sadness.
 You might even find that it’s hard to get up in the morning.